eigengrau8/NLP-and-Clustering-Project/README.md

 Applied KMeans for clustering shows into genres.

-Used TF-IDF and Sentence Transformer keywords to label clusters manually.
+Used TF-IDF keywords to label clusters manually.

 Recommendations